caredotcom/lesswatcher/README.md

 ### What about other similar NPM modules?

-There are other npm modules that do lessc with directory watching, and some of them even support Windows, but at the time I wrote Lesswatcher, none of them seemed to support a distinction between .less files to watch for changes, versus .less files to compile directly to corresponding .css.
+There are other npm modules that do lessc with directory watching, but at the time I wrote Lesswatcher, none of them seemed to support both Windows AND the distinction between .less files to watch for changes, versus .less files to compile directly to corresponding .css.
 So using such tools results in compiling every watched .less file into .css, even for .less files used only in an @import to another .less file.
 Generating such unused .css artifacts bothered me, enough to motivate writing a new tool.

 ## Lesswatcher Conventions